5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 | **Ethernet** | Intel I225-V 2.5GbE (on-board) |
 | **SMBIOS** | iMac20,2 (use iMac20,1 for i5/i7) |

+> [!NOTE]
+>
-> **Note:** If your hardware differs, you'll need to adjust the configuration accordingly.
+> If your hardware differs, you'll need to adjust the configuration accordingly.

 ---